sakthiinfotec/weblinks/git.md

 ```

 #### Git reset
-To point the HEAD to particular commit position
+To point the HEAD to a particular commit position
 - Sort (`--soft # This is default and recommended`)
 - Hard (`--hard # not recommended as it will also remove data in the working directory`)